Deploy Wispr Flow via MDM

 Upload

-Wispr Flow-v{version}.msito your MDM as a line-of-business app.Run silent install:
+Wispr Flow-v{version}.msito your MDM as a line-of-business app.Run a silent install:

 MDM provider quick start